Admission Requirements for all Graduate Degree Programs

 Apply to the Graduate School at RIC

-Your application can be submitted online.
-To begin the process you will need to sign up for an account with CollegeNET.
-Once you have a CollegeNET account, you will be able to log in any time and see your Activity Log which shows you a personalized status page.
+Graduate applications can be completed online.
+To begin the process, you will need to sign up for an account with CollegeNET.
+Once you have an account you will be able to apply and monitor the status of your application.

 - A completed application form accompanied by a $50 nonrefundable application fee.
 Applications must be completed within one year.
 After that time applicants will need to reapply or update their application.